Colorado has become a

 science student and faculty capacity by 30 percent.

 DU’s STEM research has focused on cyber

 The Knoebel Center focuses on STEM aspects of aging-related

 subjects, such as the development of orthopedic biomechanics.

 With an increasingly dynamic and

-diversified economy, Colorado has attracted a growing number
+diversified economy, Colorado is home to a growing number of

-is at the heart of recent positive developments, such as the
+workers.
+R&D is at the heart of these developments.

-federal and state R&D tax credits to support their
+state R&D tax credits to support their innovative efforts